Coronavirus - when to stay off school

 If your child has any of the symptoms above, please do not bring them to school.
 The whole household should stay at home (no work, no school, no shopping, do not meet with friends or family).

 Current advice on self-isolation

-The person with the symptoms must self-isolate for 10 days from when the symptoms started and book a Covid 19 within 5 days of displaying symptoms.
+The person with the symptoms must self-isolate for 10 days from when the symptoms started and get a Covid 19 test.

 The rest of the household must self-isolate (stay at home) for 10 days from when the symptoms started.

 If you cannot book or order a test then you must self-isolate for this period.

 The guidelines regarding staying at home and self-isolating are being reviewed and updated frequently.
 Please use link for the most up to date information and advice: https://www.gov.uk/coronavirus and the NHS website: https://www.nhs.uk/conditions/coronavirus-covid-19.